 Power From Track This part is optional.
 You can use the USB cable connected to your computer to power everything.
 If you want the sniffer to be self-contained, for example if you attach a display to see the data or use WiFi to connect to the sniffer from a phone or another computer, then you can power the sniffer from the track.

 DCC Signal Interface This is the part that connects to your track and reads the DCC signal and converts it to a safe level for your microcontroller.
 This can be as simple as a diode, two resistors and an opto-isolator chip.

-Microcontroller Decoder This is usually an Arduino of some kind or a WiFi Capable board like an ESP8266 with a DCC Decoder sketch.
-Our DCCInspector-EX will run on Arduinos and the ESP32.
+Microcontroller Decoder This is usually an Arduino of some kind or a WiFi Capable board like an ESP8266 with the DCCInspector-EX sketch.

 DCC Signal Interface¶

 Connect directly to the PWM output pin of the Arduino CS¶